Tracking controllability on moving targets for parabolic equations: Controllability of trajectories on moving target points

 Again, the values $r$ and $n$ will be determined later on, with $n$ considerably larger than $r$.
-The selection of the parameters will be done at the end of the proof, to show that there is no circular fallacy.
+The selection of the parameters will be done at the end of the proof, showing that there is no circular fallacy.

-In order to solve the system, we are going to use Cramer's rule.
+In order to solve the system, we are going to use the Cramer's rule.
 First, note that:

 Considering that $h(t)>k$, as $k=h_1<h_2=h$, this determinant is negative for $n$ large enough.
-Let us now obtain the coefficients in the numerators of Cramer formula: \begin{itemize} \item Let us first start obtaining the determinant corresponding to the coefficient of $\alpha(t)$:
+Let us now obtain the coefficients in the numerators of the Cramer formula: \begin{itemize} \item Let us first start by obtaining the determinant corresponding to the coefficient of $\alpha(t)$: